MarcoSolarino/Midterm_Parallel_Computing_K-means/README.md

 This repository contains the midterm project for parallel computing course.
-It is intended for execution time comparison wrt [CUDA version](https://github.com/daikon899/Midterm_K-means_CUDA), so you need to specify how many iterations you want to execute.
+This implementation of k-means algorithm is intended for execution time comparison wrt [CUDA version](https://github.com/daikon899/Midterm_K-means_CUDA), so you need to specify manually how many iterations you want to execute.

 ## 1 - Generating dataset
 first you need to generate dataset